frankievalentine/gatsby-craftcms-barebones/README.md

     </body>
 </html>
 ```
--> This is a very basic template, just to display the data you have currently in your CMS
+_This is a very basic template, just to display the data you have currently in your CMS_

 ### CraftQL
 * Make sure you are in the craft directory `cd craft`